Kielbasa is a Polish sausage that is enjoyed all around the world. It is a thick, dark-colored sausage that is packed with a heavy smoky flavor.

 This is a great cooking option for when making kielbasa hot dogs!

-If you are wanting a quick kielbasa snack, you can pop it in the microwave for 1-2 minutes until cooked through.
+If you want a quick kielbasa snack, you can pop it in the microwave for 1-2 minutes until cooked through.
 This is a fast way to cook the sausage and it will still taste great afterward.

 While kielbasa can be considered a sausage in some forms, it is not the same thing.